-In connection with the exchange offer, RGA has filed with the U.S. Securities and Exchange Commission a registration statement on Form S-4 (No. 333-152828), as amended, that includes an exchange offer prospectus dated August 11, 2008, and MetLife has filed with the U.S. Securities and Exchange Commission a tender offer statement on Schedule TO that includes such exchange offer prospectus and related transmittal materials.
+In connection with MetLife's proposed divestiture of most of its interest in RGA pursuant to a previously announced exchange offer, RGA has filed with the U.S. Securities and Exchange Commission a registration statement on Form S-4 (No. 333-152828), as amended, that includes an exchange offer prospectus dated August 11, 2008, and MetLife has filed with the U.S. Securities and Exchange Commission a tender offer statement on Schedule TO that includes such exchange offer prospectus and related transmittal materials.
 The exchange offer prospectus and transmittal materials contain important information about the exchange offer and related matters, and have been mailed to MetLife's stockholders.
-This document is not an offer to sell the securities referenced in the exchange offer prospectus and it is not soliciting an offer to buy the securities referenced in the exchange offer prospectus in any state where the offer is not permitted.
-Such an offer may be made solely by a prospectus meeting the requirements of Section 10 of the Securities Act of 1933, as amended.
+This document is not an offer to sell the securities referenced in the exchange offer prospectus and offer to buy the securities referenced in the exchange offer prospectus meeting the requirements of Section 10 of the Securities Act of 1933, as amended.
 The distribution of this communication may, in some countries be restricted by law or regulation.
-Accordingly, persons who come into possession of this document should inform themselves of and observe these
+Accordingly, persons who come into possession of this document should inform themselves of and observe these restrictions.